markschellhas/chic.js/README.md

 4. Run the development server with `chic s`
 5. And voila!
 You have a working app with a Book resource.

+## Routes

+Chic.js adds a `/routes` endpoint to your app, which shows all the routes in your app - for example API endpoints for your resources created by Chic.js.
+This is useful for debugging and development.
+To hide the `/routes` endpoint in production, set `CHIC_DEBUG=OFF` in your `.env` file.

 ## Chic commands

 | Command | Description |